danielPerez97/website/src/posts/PragmaticDaggerArticle1.md

 These are all examples of Dependency Injection and 99% of how it'll be performed with Dagger from a user-perspective.

-## Okay, but, *why?*
+## Okay, but, *why would I use this pattern?* What are we getting out of it?
-Why would we have this syllable-ridden term for such a simple concept?
-There are very valid reasons for that.
+Dependency Injection has quite a few benefits when applied throughout a codebase, but testing will probably be the main one you see.

 ### Testing
-This is probably the biggest reason you'll see.
 Using DI consistently helps us write testable code.
-Suppose you have the following
+Suppose you have the following class and interface:
-code:

 ```kotlin
 // Pet.kt